 The native form also pops up near the anemone blanda.

-There a number of clumps of daffodils.
+There are a number of clumps of daffodils.
 In the lower park, two circular plantings light up the spring.
-But walk round and you will find more, some quite extensive areas of daffodils.
+But walk round and you will find more, some quite extensive more natural looking areas of daffodils.

-These bright blue star-like flowers brighten a corner at the top on the park.
+I am told reliably that in fact these bright blue star-like flowers which brighten a corner at the top of

-I also discovered this year a group of scillas with the anemones in the Lime Avenue.
-They are very similar – I think, close botanically, to the chionodoxas, so I stand ready to correction from an expert.
+I also discovered last year a group of scillas with the anemones in the Lime Avenue.
+They are very similar, close botanically, to the chionodoxas, as I said and I stand ready to correction from an expert.